 Will Oxitec mosquitoes harm birds, bees, bats, fish, turtles or other wildlife?

-Oxitec and FKMCD claim the technology is self-limiting, so once released, mosquitoes and their offspring die; they do not linger in the environment for an extended period, Oxitec officials said, adding that the suppression effect is specifically targeted to this species of mosquito, leaving non-target species such as bees and butterflies unharmed.
+Oxitec and FKMCD claim the technology is self-limiting, so once released, mosquitoes and their offspring die; they do not remain in the environment for an extended period, Oxitec officials said, adding that the suppression effect is specifically targeted to this single species of mosquito, leaving non-target species such as bees and butterflies unharmed.
 Passionate opponents of genetic modification do not agree and believe there is a risk to other species, though that has not been confirmed.

 Oxitec and FKMCD are to evaluate release rates and demonstrate effectiveness of the modified mosquitos in small areas.
 Both Oxitec and FKMCD said that releases can be stopped at any time, and once they are, officials claim that the modified mosquitos will soon die off and no longer have an effect on other mosquitos or the environment.